epostIt/spaceX_tweet_detector/README.md

 pytest
 ```

-## Disclaimer

-The tests included in this project were written by an AI assistant.
-While efforts have been made to ensure their accuracy, they might not cover all edge cases or scenarios.
-It's recommended to review and enhance the tests for robustness as needed.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the License file for details.